1 William Street, Brisbane: Design

 1 William Street has a gross floor area of 119977 m2 and a net lettable area of 74853 m2 of office space, excluding retail which covers 1169 m2.
 The design includes 318 car bays.

 About 60000 m2 has been allocated for government space, leaving around 15000 m2 to be subleased by the private sector.
 It is intended to receive a 5-star NABERS office energy rating and a 3-star NABERS office water rating.
 The building is the first new commercial office building developed for government in the Brisbane CBD since the completion of the government office building at 33 Charlotte Street in 2004.

 The theme and colour scheme for each floor has been dedicated to a Queensland icon or natural phenomenon.

 Construction

 The construction, which was undertaken by Multiplex, commenced in early 2013 and was completed in 2016.
-The groundbreaking of the site, attended by Tim Nicholls (Treasurer at the time) and the Jeff Seeney (Deputy Premier at the time), was held on 4 March 2013.
+The groundbreaking of the site, attended by Treasurer Tim Nicholls and Deputy Premier Jeff Seeney, was held on 4 March 2013.

 From 1 October 2016, nine full departments and agencies, all state government ministers, most Directors-General and more than 5,000 public servants moved to 1 William Street.
 Some sections from 11 other departments also shifted to 1 William Street, while other sections of these departments will move to other buildings in the inner-city.
-Three buildings will be demolished: the Executive Building at 100 George Street, the Executive Annex at 80 George Street and the Neville Bonner Building at 75 William Street.
+Three buildings were demolished: the Executive Building at 100 George Street, the Executive Annex at 80 George Street and the Neville Bonner Building at 75 William Street.

 Tenants

+The building houses between 5,000 and 6,000 public servants.
 The entirety of the 1 William Street building is occupied by various departments in the Queensland Government: